rogeruiz/write/dress-code/_posts/2022-11-23-appleinterfacestyle-&-cli.md

 ### I had to stop using iTerm2 and start using Alacritty

 While I’ve used iTerm2 for so long, I did run in to various limitations.
 They were mostly around configuration management.
-There were times where I would make an update and I would have close and open the window for it to take effect.
+There were times where I would make an update and I would have to close and open the window for it to take effect.
 Other times, I would have to manually enter my theme and tweak my configuration using the UI editor.
 While all this worked for me for years, I needed to try something better.
 I switched to Alacritty and haven’t looked back.
 While it’s not as feature-rich as iTerm2 if you’re looking for lots of features, it does have a text-based configuration written in Yaml that updates the terminal on save.

 [➡️ Checkout my Alacritty configuration](https://git.sr.ht/~rogeruiz/.files/tree/main/item/alacritty/alacritty.yml)